IAMtheIAM/autoview-tradingview-chrome-docker-bot/README.md

 To use the pre-compiled Docker Image,

-1) Run `docker pull iamtheiam/autoview-bot`
+1) Login via SSH to your server
-2) Deploy the image to your server.
+2) Run `docker pull iamtheiam/autoview-bot`.
+This will pull the image from the public docker repository I created
 3) Follow the steps below.

 To build the image from source, clone this repo and then follow these steps: